josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/💊_addiction_and_extremism.md

 - **Women’s agency.** The song flipped the script: *we know what you want, you come to us.*
 - **Right-wing meltdown.** Figures like Ben Shapiro feigned disgust while amplifying the video’s reach.
 His infamous “wet-ass p-word” neutered him on camera while making the track viral.
 - **Hypocrisy.** The same men who call women sluts jerk off to the imagery they condemn.
 - **Political effect.** Conservative shame loops don’t reduce desire, they increase taboo and make porn more addictive.
 Outrage is free marketing.

+*By their very response, beoconservative pundits recreated the premise of the music video, further fuelling the virality and memetic value of the men with loud mouths becoming, in all manners, subjugate to black women performing at the peak of their industry.*

+*These rare moments of overt power reversal are clung to by many women seeking agency in the patriarchal, white supremicist structure, from which capitalism derives its supposed legitamcy.*

 ---